oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 - typical scene controls of interest in the Intel OSPRay Studio showcase reference application or other professional rendering solutions.
 - full feature tutorial codes on the Intel Embree github repository.

-Expect less than 10 minutes to compile and run the application on contemporary hardware.
+Expect less than 10 minutes to compile and run the unmodified application on contemporary hardware.

 Expect at least an hour for following the algorithm, self-directed edits, then to rebuild, rerun, and understand the application.

-Example output images from this `rkPathTracer` tutorial program:

-We present a series of two walk through paths.
+We present a series of two walk through paths:
-1. A _key features_ description of the logical additions to this application to make it a monte carlo path tracer.
+1. A _key features_ description of the logical additions to the previous `rkRayTracer` (triangle_geometry) application to create a monte carlo path tracer.
 2. A _source code_ walk through describing how the features are implemented with Embree API calls.

-This sample source code is a consolidated refactor of the `pathtracer` source hosted as part of the Intel&reg; Embree tutorials in the [Embree repository](https://github.com/embree/embree) on GitHub.
+This sample source code is a consolidated refactor of the `pathtracer` source hosted as part of the Embree tutorials in the [Embree repository](https://github.com/embree/embree) on GitHub.

 ## Prerequisites